 May 2020, The RBNZ has doubled the overdraft on the crown settlement account to NZD10 billion for April–June 2020 to meet the government's short-term cash needs.

 |07B - Secondary purchase: government securities||

 April 2020, The RBNZ has been implementing LSAP to purchase government bonds in the secondary market up to NZD30 billion across a range of maturities.
-On May 13, The Monetary Policy Committee has agreed to significantly expand the LSAP programme to NZD60 billion.
-On August 12, LSAP programme was expanded to NZD100 billion.
+13 May 2020, The Monetary Policy Committee has agreed to significantly expand the LSAP programme to NZD60 billion.
+12 August 2020, LSAP programme was expanded to NZD100 billion.
 23 September 2020, RBNZ announced that the expanded LSAP program will continue until further notice (See amount in Measure 10 notes: No breakdown).